NahNova7/All-of-my-menus./README.md

-just like all of my menus i made
+just like all of my menus i made.